henhouseai/henhouse/README.md

 cd ~
 git clone https://github.com/henhouseai/henhouse.git

-# (Optional) Rename your project folder, example "foxhouse"
+# (Optional) Rename your project folder if desired
-# mv henhouse foxhouse
+# mv henhouse myproject

 # move your project to a more central location (outside of your home folder)
 sudo mv henhouse /